todogroup/awesome-ospo/README.md

 - [LicensePlist](https://github.com/mono0926/LicensePlist) - A command-line tool that automatically generates a Plist of all your dependencies, including files added manually(specified by YAML config file) or using Carthage or CocoaPods.
 - [dpkg-licenses](https://github.com/daald/dpkg-licenses) - A command line tool which lists the licenses of all installed packages in a Debian-based system (like Ubuntu).
 - [FOSSID](https://fossid.com) - A comprehensive commercial scanner for licenses and vulnerabilities.
 Knowledgebase covers 78M+ repositories and 600B+ snippets.
 Includes detailed snippet scanning to detect the license on fragments and copied/pasted code, even if the open source license is not explicitly or correctly declared.
+- [DependencyTrack](https://github.com/DependencyTrack/dependency-track) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain

 ## Localization and Internationalization